BUTTERNUT SQUASH + RED LENTIL SOUP

 - Bread: Serve with a chunk of homemade No Knead Bread or Naan for dipping and swiping up the juices.

-- Sides: Serve with a side of these easy to make Crispy Baked Kale Chips, Savory Sauteed Kale, Roasted Brussels Sprout + Butternut Squash, or Vegan Collard Greens.
+- Sides: Serve with Crispy Baked Kale Chips, Savory Sauteed Kale, Roasted Brussels Sprout + Butternut Squash, or Vegan Collard Greens.

 You can never have too many ways to use this flavorful squash.
 Give these butternut squash recipes a try, you just may find a new favorite for the meal rotation!

-If you try this butternut squash + red lentil soup or have a question, please let me know!
+If you try this easy soup recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.

 BUTTERNUT SQUASH + RED LENTIL SOUP